dmitrikozlov/django-logging/README.md

 >>> l.notice('notice with no additional data')
 >>> l.notice('notice with data', x=1, y='foo', z={'k1':10,'k2':20})
 ```
-That produces two entries in the ecample.log file and two Google Cloud logging entries:
+That produces two entries in the ecample.log file and two Google Logging entries:

 ```
 2023-10-12 01:35:36,731 4462732800@31686 NOTICE  mysite notice with no additional data {<console>:1 <module>}